 Do you remember when your child first started coloring?

-Babies and toddlers use their whole arm to scribble.
-You may remember the very large crayons and pencils from when you first learned how to color or write your name.
-It may be surprising to learn that handwriting experts and occupational therapists actually recommend using small golf pencils and tiny broken crayons for your child as they begin to write and color more often.
+You may remember using jumbo crayons and pencils when you first learned how to color or write your name.
+You may be surprised to learn that handwriting experts and occupational therapists don’t recommend them.
 Jumbo crayons and pencils are actually age appropriate for toddlers to use!

 It makes a lot of sense when you think about it.
 Toddlers use their whole arm to move the pencil or crayon.
 They hold it in a fist and use all of the muscles in their arm to make the marks on the paper.

 As children begin to develop improved fine motor skills, they use their wrist and fingers to move the pencil or crayon.
 This is the natural development of shoulder stability.
 Between the age of three and four, they should be resting their arm on the table and using the small muscles of their hand to do the work.